 Rottweilers are sturdy, durable dogs with a muscular frame.
-They come in their iconic black and rust colors, making it fairly easy to spot a Rottweiler.
+Most come in their signature black and rust colors, making it fairly easy to spot a Rottweiler.
 But if there’s one thing you notice about these dogs, it’s that Rottweilers almost never have tails.

-Rottweilers are born with tails, but sometimes you won’t have the option to keep it.
-Read on to learn why Rottweilers get their tails docked and how the procedure actually works.
-We’ll also dive into the history of tail docking in Rotties.
+Rottweilers are born with tails, but sometimes they may arrive without a tail.
+This is a decision that you can control, so it’s important to learn more about the procedure.
+Read on to learn why Rotties get their tails docked and how the procedure actually works.

 Canine tail docking is a procedure for removing a portion of the dog’s tail.
 While the practice is popular among Rottweilers, many other dog breeds regularly get their tails docked too.
 In fact, the list includes Pembroke Welsh Corgis, Aussies, Yorkies and many more.